 There are two problems here.
-First, if something is hidden, it is not there, which means the user is likely to miss or not notice.
-Secondly, it's always an inconvenient solution, the small icon is hard to get to, the popover is always off-screen and disappears when accidentally tapped on the page or inside the popover.
+First, it is not there if something is hidden, which means the user is likely to miss or not notice.
+Secondly, it's always an inconvenient solution; the small icon is hard to get to.
+The popover is always off-screen and disappears when accidentally tapped on the page or inside the popover.

 Do not be afraid of hints with a long text.
-They can be shown at once and it won't complicate the form in any way and won't scare the user.
+They can be shown at once, and it won't complicate the form in any way and won't scare the user.
 On the contrary, it will help to understand faster and easier what data are required and how to fill them out.